Xgorobot/RaspberryPi-CM4/README.md

 #### Fixed
 - English language keywords have been revised.
 - Unifying the interaction logic of 5G SSID and volume.
+- Upgraded the bin firmware for mini and lite.
 ### [1.0.1] - 2023-6-25

 #### Fixed